 Costco just refers your

-carpet query to another national retailer and then takes a cut right off the top of
+carpet query to another national retailer and then takes their cut of the

 your purchase.
 They may give you a gift card as an incentive, but in the end

-they make a nice profit just for the referral.
+they make a nice profit just for their referral.
 Be super careful if

 you plan to buy flooring from any of these shop-at-home flooring retailers and always get at least three